iamhriturajsaha/DATA-ANALYST-ASSOCIATE-INTERNSHIP/README.md

 ## 🎯 Project Objective

-To transform inconsistent, duplicated and siloed raw data into a high-quality, structured format that supports strategic reporting, dashboarding and decision-making—achieved by designing and automating a repeatable **ETL process** with strong validation checks.
+To transform inconsistent, duplicated and siloed raw data into a high-quality, structured format that supports strategic reporting, dashboarding and decision-making, achieved by designing and automating a repeatable **ETL process** with strong validation checks.

 ---